-- An uprising took place in Indonesia against the Dutch rule.
-National Party was organised to achieve independence in 1927.
+- An uprising took place in Indonesia against Dutch rule.
+National Party was organized to achieve independence in 1927.

 - A movement for independence started in Korea from Japanese rule.

-- Iran was divided before the World War I into Russian and British sphere of influence
+- Iran was divided before World War I into Russian and British spheres of influence

-- The Soviet Government after the revolution gave up their sphere of influence
+- The Soviet Government after the revolution gave up its sphere of influence

 - Soviet withdrew all their troops from that area